globalrx/globalrx/docs/readme.md

 1. Clone the repository

 2. Set up `pre-commit` for linting
-    a.
-Install `pre-commit` on your local machine using `pip` or `brew`.
+    - Install `pre-commit` on your local machine using `pip` or `brew`.
 See: https://pre-commit.com/
-    b.
-Install the `pre-commit` hook.
+    - Install the `pre-commit` hook.
 This runs `black`, `flake8`, and `isort` linting based on configurations in `pyproject.toml` and `.flake8` (there is currently no single config file format that all three linters agree upon).
 The `pre-commit` config is in `.pre-commit-config.yaml` and will install the hook in `.git/hooks/pre-commit`.
-    c.
-Potentially, run `pre-commit run --all-files` to run against everything in the repo rather than everything `diffed`.
+    - Potentially, run `pre-commit run --all-files` to run against everything in the repo rather than everything `diffed`.
 But probably not necessary.
-    d.
-From now on, the `precommit` hook will try to update all your files before committing them so that your merges pass the linting Action (`.github/workflows/check.yml`).
+    - From now on, the `precommit` hook will try to update all your files before committing them so that your merges pass the linting Action (`.github/workflows/check.yml`).

 3. Set environment variables; see [env.example](./env.example) for a list of required variables.
 Some of these variables control whether setup scripts (e.g. Django migrations) are run.
-    a.
-Copy `env.example` to `.env` and update the values
+    - Copy `env.example` to `.env` and update the values
-    b.
-For a first run, set `MIGRATE`, `LOAD`, and `INIT_SUPERUSER` to `True`
+    - For a first run, set `MIGRATE`, `LOAD`, and `INIT_SUPERUSER` to `True`
-    c.
-If you are working on BERT model, you will need to start an Elasticsearch trial license; you can either try to set the `LICENSE` variable to `trial`, or POST this to Elasticsearch after it starts up either in Kibana: or via `curl`: `/_license/start_trial?acknowledge=true`
+    - If you are working on BERT model, you will need to start an Elasticsearch trial license; you can either try to set the `LICENSE` variable to `trial`, or POST this to Elasticsearch after it starts up either in Kibana: or via `curl`: `/_license/start_trial?acknowledge=true`

 4. Run `docker compose up` to start the application.
 This will take a long time the first time.
 Steps that occur:
     - Builds the Django container from `Dockerfile.dev`